 Whatever your questions about Trinity, you'll likely find the answer below, or by visiting one of the links mentioned on this page.
 Don't see your question?
 Email us at admissions@TLC.edu

 Q: I want to take a tour of Trinity.
 How do I set that up?

 We have scheduled visit days with campus tours that you can participate in or you can set up a customized visit on a day you choose.
 Click here to register.

 Q: You say Trinity is a small school.
 How small is small?

-We’re intentionally small with less than 300 students.
-Our average class size is 8.5 students.
-Our student-to-faculty ratio is 7:1.
+We’re intentionally small with about 250 students.
+Our average class size is 11 students.
+Our student-to-faculty ratio is 8:1.
 At Trinity your professor knows you by your name, not your ID number.
 Because of our size, you benefit from personalized mentoring, helping you discover how your strengths, gifts, and talents intersect with a career.

 Q: How can I get in touch with an Admissions counselor?